followmejoy/resnet50-and-drn50-with-Pytorch/README.md

 ## Installation
 - Install [PyTorch-0.4.1](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
 - Clone this repository.
 This repository is mainly based on [drn](https://github.com/fyu/drn) and [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist), a huge thank to them.
-  * Note: We currently only support Python 3+.
+  * Note: Currently only support Python 3+.

 ## Datasets
 The Fashion MNIST dataset is downloaded from the links below, which is stored in the same format as the original MNIST data.